-How To Create a Proposal for Consulting Services
+How To Create a Proposal for Consulting Services (With Template and Examples)

 The proposal for consulting services can make or break a relationship with a potential client.
 Essentially, it’s a sales pitch.
 But your business proposal should never feel like a hard sell; it should be personalized, engaging and persuasive, and it should align you and the client on the project goals and deliverables before the project starts.
+Explore this template.

 Xtensio is your team space for beautiful living documents.